HazardJ/Repository/NDA/Source.md

 1.Ti=Definition of Confidential Information

-1.sec=“{Confidential Information}” means information and physical material not generally known or available outside {Discloser} and information and physical material entrusted to {Discloser} in confidence by third parties.  {Confidential Information} includes, without limitation:  technical data, trade secrets, know-how, research, product or service ideas or plans, software codes and designs, algorithms, developments, inventions, patent applications, laboratory notebooks, processes, formulas, techniques, mask works, engineering designs and drawings, hardware configuration information, {Agreement}s with third parties, lists of, or information relating to, employees and consultants of the {Discloser} (including, but not limited to, the names, contact information, jobs, compensation, and expertise of such employees and consultants), lists of, or information relating to, suppliers and customers, price lists, pricing methodologies, cost data, market share data, marketing plans, licenses, contract information, business plans, financial forecasts, historical financial data, budgets or other business information disclosed by {Discloser} (whether by oral, written, graphic or machine-readable format).
+1.sec=“{Confidential Information}” means information and physical material not generally known or available outside {Discloser} and information and physical material entrusted to {Discloser} in confidence by third parties.  {Confidential Information} includes, without limitation:  technical data, trade secrets, know-how, research, product or service ideas or plans, software codes and designs, algorithms, developments, inventions, patent applications, laboratory notebooks, processes, formulas, techniques, mask works, engineering designs and drawings, hardware configuration information, {Agreements} with third parties, lists of, or information relating to, employees and consultants of the {Discloser} (including, but not limited to, the names, contact information, jobs, compensation, and expertise of such employees and consultants), lists of, or information relating to, suppliers and customers, price lists, pricing methodologies, cost data, market share data, marketing plans, licenses, contract information, business plans, financial forecasts, historical financial data, budgets or other business information disclosed by {Discloser} (whether by oral, written, graphic or machine-readable format).

 2.Ti=Nondisclosure of Confidential Information